 However, this approach is a simple and straightforward way to estimate the coverage needed, with the idealistic assumption that it is one-size-fits-all.
 It does not take into account any of your unique circumstances and future obligations.

-^ As a fresh graduate (between 25 to 29 years old), you can expect premiums for a term life insurance plan, to cost an estimated of $500 to $600 annually.
-This sum is based on $1 million sum assured and coverage till age 65 for females (note that premiums cost more for men).
+^ As a fresh graduate (between 25 to 29 years old), you can expect premiums for a term life insurance plan, to cost an estimated of S$500 to S$600 annually.
+This sum is based on S$1 million sum assured and coverage till age 65 for females (note that premiums cost more for men).

 Critical Illness Insurance